 Super sludges, when made correctly, are the easiest way to get your fruit fix

 Smoothies have made waves in the fitness and active lifestyle community for years.
 It’s one of the easiest and most creative ways to add more fruits and vegetables to your diet.
-Turning them into a drink lets you bring around a boost of vitamins and minerals wherever you want.
-Smoothies similar to the juicing craze, but what’s the difference?
+Turning them into a drink lets you bring around a boost of vitamins and minerals wherever you go.
+Smoothies are similar to juices, but what’s the difference?
 A lot.

 The thing about smoothies (or shakes for some of us) is that they’re a blend of a bunch of whole fruits and vegetables—skin, seeds, and all.
 The rule of thumb for nutritionists is that consuming something closer to the actual fruit is best, and smoothies let you do that.
 You aren’t just extracting one thing from the fruits, but you’re also eating the pulp and fibers.
 Smoothies are easier to play around with because you can mix different fruits or vegetables to the drink, and they wouldn’t taste as odd.
 Think about it, juicing leafy vegetables like kale or spinach gives off a weirdly unpleasant taste.
 But with smoothies, you’d barely even get to taste these greens.